 - how recipients interact with similar mail from the same sender

-That is why "why are my emails going to spam?" rarely has a one-line answer.
+That is why "why do emails go to spam?" rarely has a one-line answer.
 A subject-line tweak might help in one case, but if the route or sender identity is broken, content edits will not solve the core problem.

 Root cause 1: Authentication drift